DharmaFactory/Singularity/ReadMe.md

 I propose an infinite game:

+If you don't think this can be accomplished, then you have no business claiming to be an AI company.

 [This](https://en.wikipedia.org/wiki/The_Diamond_Age) repository operates under a zero code policy and under Cunningham's law.
 Another way of saying that is: